What we know - and still don't know - about what led to Tyre Nichols' death - KESQ

 “A confrontation occurred” between officers and the vehicle’s driver — later identified as Nichols — who then fled on foot, according to Memphis police.
 Officers apprehended him and “another confrontation occurred,” resulting in Nichols’ arrest, police said.

+“We’ve looked at cameras, we’ve looked at body-worn cameras, even if something occurred prior to this stop, we’ve been unable to substantiate that at this time,” Davis said.

+“We’ve taken a pretty extensive look to determine what the probable cause was and we have not been able to substantiate that,” she said.
+“It doesn’t mean that something didn’t happen, but there is no proof.”

-It’s not clear what about his driving might have appeared reckless, how far Nichols fled on foot, who was involved in the initial police encounter, how officers apprehended him, how long these “confrontations” lasted, why officers felt compelled to confront Nichols twice and where exactly this happened.
+Also unclear are who was involved in the initial police encounter, how far Nichols fled on foot, how officers apprehended him, how long these “confrontations” lasted, or why officers felt compelled to confront Nichols twice.

-At a Thursday press conference, Shelby County District Attorney Steve Mulroy said there was an “elapsed period of time” in getting medical help for Nichols when he was injured during a traffic stop by Memphis police officers.

-Mulroy said that there was a traffic stop and initial altercation involving several officers and Nichols.
-Pepper spray was deployed and Nichols ran, he said.
+Beyond police body camera footage, police looked at surveillance cameras around the city at businesses — anything that could help paint a picture about what happened prior to the traffic stop, Davis said.

+After the officers stop Nichols’ car, there is a physical interaction involving Nichols as the officers are trying to get him out the car, but it’s still unknown what the original reason was for the stop, the chief said.

 “There was another altercation at a nearby location at which the serious injuries were experienced by Mr. Nichols,” Mulroy continued.
 “After some period of time of waiting around afterward, he was taken away by an ambulance.”

+There then was an “elapsed period of time” before getting medical help for Nichols after he was injured during the traffic stop by Memphis police officers, Mulroy said.

+“After some period of time of waiting around afterward, he was taken away by an ambulance,” he said.

-On January 10, three days after the stop, the Tennessee Bureau of Investigation announced Nichols had died due to injuries sustained in the “use-of-force incident with officers,” according to a statement.
+On January 10, three days after the stop, Nichols died due to injuries sustained in the “use-of-force incident with officers,” according to a Tennessee Bureau of Investigation statement.

 Nichols suffered “extensive bleeding caused by a severe beating,” according to preliminary results of an autopsy commissioned by attorneys for his family.

-Note: Correction: A previous version of this story misspelled RowVaughn Wells’ first name.
-Correction: A previous version of this story incorrectly stated the job status of the two Memphis Fire Department personnel put on administrative leave pending the outcome of an internal investigation.
-They have been “relieved of duty” but not fired, said a department spokeswoman, Officer Qwanesha Ward.